microchip-pic-avr-examples/pic18f56q71-bare-metal-spi-mplab/README.md

 **Caution: Setup time is required between SS being asserted and communication beginning.
 With the host driver, use software I/O control.**

+### Test Pattern Behavior

+When the client device is connected to a host that is transmitting a fixed sequence of data, data from the host is loaded into a buffer, then resent to the host.
+It takes 1 full transmission cycle for the data of the client to become consistent with that of the host.
+For example, if the host was sending 1,2,3,4 periodically, the client would send 1,2,3,4 after a full cycle.

+This pattern tests whether the client driver is able to read / write / detect state changes.

 ### Configuring the Driver

 #### Selecting I/O